 Director of Boarding

-A message from Bernadette Hyde-Mewburn – I am very pleased to take on the challenging and exciting role of Director of Boarding in 2016.
+A message from Bernadette Hyde-Mewburn – I am very pleased to take on the challenging and exciting role of Director of Boarding and Student Welfare.
 Born and raised on the Northern Rivers of New South Wales, I was educated at Mt St Patrick College Murwillumbah and completed my senior schooling as a Boarder at St Mary’s College Lismore.

 I have worked and studied across Australia including, Sydney, Melbourne, Adelaide and Brisbane.
 I have also had the opportunity to work with Indigenous Communities in the remote areas of South Australia.
 Most of my career has been as a Public Servant working in the Department of Communities, Department of Family & Community Services, and Department of Corrections.
 I have also worked in the Not for Profit Sector in Queensland, including General Manager Rosies Youth Mission and School Ministries Coordinator with the St Vincent De Paul Society.